Observations by the Japanese Hayabusa 2 spacecraft show subtle color differences, indicating something has reddened the asteroid’s surface.

 Putting these data together, Morota and colleagues argue that Ryugu ventured too close to the Sun and was baked.

 To pinpoint when this heating might have happened, the researchers looked at the red and blue craters’ sizes.
 Based on the number of craters of different sizes, they estimate that Ryugu went on its solar “excursion” between 300,000 and 8 million years ago, depending on whether it took the punches that made the craters in the region around Earth or in the main belt, before it came to the inner solar system.
 They also estimate that the heating happened some 8.5 million years after the asteroid’s formation.
 That would make Ryugu at most about 17 million years old.

 This age is surprisingly young.
-Based on Ryugu’s orbit, scientists thought the little world was built from the debris of an asteroid smashup that happened in the main belt roughly a billion years ago — perhaps the same one that created Bennu, the target of NASA’s ongoing Osiris-Rex mission.
+Based on Ryugu’s orbit, scientists thought the little world was built from the debris of an asteroid smashup that happened in the main belt a few hundred million years ago — perhaps the same one that created Bennu, the target of NASA’s ongoing Osiris-Rex mission.
 Maybe multiple generations of asteroids formed and broke up before Ryugu coalesced, the authors suggest.

 But the age estimates are far from certain, cautions Osiris-Rex scientist Daniella DellaGiustina (University of Arizona), who heads up that mission’s image processing.
 It’s still possible that space weathering, pulverization, and even carbon could redden the rocks, she explains.
 Also, scientists don’t know whether asteroids of this size and porosity react to large crater-making impacts the same way other bodies do.

 Hayabusa 2 scientists take confidence from the shape of the crater blasted into Ryugu by their Small Carry-on Impactor (SCI), a 30-cm-wide copper disk mangled into a bullet and shot at the asteroid.
 But that was a relatively small hit, she says.